BendyLand/blmake/README.md

 # blmake

-*This project is in its fairly early stages as of Sep.
-7, 2024.
-Functionality is limited and unpredictable.*
+*This project is in a somewhat early stage as of Oct.
+31, 2024.
+Functionality may be unpredictable, but basic builds should actually work on Unix-like systems.
+However, as the tool is still being built, there is no usage guide yet.*

 A simple and straightforward build tool for C/C++!